magtibay-zuriel/magtibayatmcm.github.io/README.md

-A Websit Portfolio for my Web Programming course.
+A Website Portfolio for my Web Programming course.
-I had fun, yet I still need to lear a lot.
+I had fun, yet I still need to learn a lot.